SahajKaran/SahajKaran/README.md

 I am an energetic and ambitious third-year undergraduate student majoring in Data Science at SFU.
 I am passionate about anything that has to do with the interpretation of data, be it exploratory data analysis or applying AI and ML concepts.
 I also love to code.
 I currently have a working understadning of R, C++, C, Python and

 ## What's Going On
-- I'm currently looking for a CO-OP role in data analytics, andorid developer, software developer, data engineering, data science or business analytics
+- I'm currently looking for a CO-OP role in data analytics, andorid developer, software developer, data engineering, data science or business analytics.
-- I'm currently learning supervised and unsupervised Machine Learning models
+- I'm currently learning X86-64 Assembly language.
 - 2022 Goals:
   - Find relevant work experience
   - Get started with machine learning projects